 Switching from traditional to cloud-based testing can help your QA team significantly speed up the testing process, test on a broader range of devices and platforms, and better scale the testing environment according to a project’s needs.
 The trick is to choose the tools that best fit your project.

 There are too many types of software testing that you can perform in the cloud to cover them all within one article.
 In this article, we focus on cross-browser and antivirus compatibility testing.
-We overview two tools Apriorit QA specialists typically use for these types of testing — BrowserStack and VirusTotal — share our experience working with them, and analyze their benefits and pitfalls.
+We overview the two best automation tools for testing Apriorit QA specialists typically use — BrowserStack and VirusTotal — share our experience working with them, and analyze their benefits and pitfalls.

 This article will be helpful for QA professionals who are interested in moving cross-browser and antivirus compatibility testing to the cloud.